If your bin has been missed, please report it within 48hrs using our online form. Please leave your bin out until the collection is complete.

-Local history rooms are located at the Hervey Bay and Maryborough library branches.
+Find local history resources at the Hervey Bay and Maryborough library branches.

 Microfiche and microfilm readers, computers and printers are also available for use.

-If you need assistance with family history enquiries, please speak to our Library staff.
+If you need help with history inquiries, please speak to staff.

 Fraser Coast Libraries Local History Collection

 Fraser Coast Libraries holds a number of local history collections including images, printed material, maps and plans, manuscripts and archives, newspapers, vertical file, audio-visual, microforms, and computerised records.

 Local history images can be accessed from your home device 24 hours a day, 7 days a week.